Generate a project-specific RDF Schema

 • facilitate the import of coding systems in RDF by the Dataset2RDF

-To that end, a project must now also update the Coding System and Version sheet to integrate information about supported and used coding systems in their projects independent of whether or not they are provided in RDF.
+To that end, a project must update the Coding System and Version sheet to integrate information about supported and used coding systems in their projects independent of whether or not they are provided in RDF.
+If your project mentions a coding system that the SPHN Dataset does not, please add it to the list.
+If you are providing a coding system in an RDF version that the DCC is not, please add it to the list and fill the appropriate columns.

 Following are the columns from the Coding System and Version sheet that can be populated: